DougReeder/elfland-glider/README.md

 There is no health nor lives, and no leveling up.
 A normal landing or crash should just move the player back to a launch point, as if he/she had walked and/or swum there.
-A high-velocity crash or landing on lava could send the player to a dreary world, to fly through mists for a minute or two, before a portal appears to take him/her back.
+A high-velocity crash or landing on lava could send the player to dreary Ginnungagap, to fly through mists for a minute or two, before a portal appears to take him/her back.

 Tools are usually not retained for future quests, and may or may not be useful (or required) later.